-The faculty members will be selected because of their experience with the MD/PhD program and their expertise in certain scientific areas.
+MD/PhD program and their expertise in certain scientific areas.
 Student participation serves to bring the perspective of the students to the deliberations of this body and, in turn, is helpful in the career training of the students.
 The student will be a full voting member.
 The SOM Director of Admissions and the GSBS Assistant Dean will staff the committee and will not be voting members.

-The Operating Committee has a number of critical responsibilities:
+The Physician Scientist Committee has a number of critical responsibilities:

-- 1. The members serve as liaisons to academic departments or interdisciplinary programs; - 2.
-It reviews and advises on guidelines and general management decisions; - 3.
-The members are available as advisors to the students; - 4.
-In regard to individuals and any problem which may arise, the members may serve in an advisory function or sometimes as active intermediaries; and - 5.
-A representative from the committee will conduct exit interviews for students withdrawing from the program.
+- 1. the members serve as liaisons to academic departments or interdisciplinary programs; - 2. it reviews and advises on guidelines and general management decisions; - 3. the members are available as advisors to the students; - 4. in regard to individuals and any problem which may arise, the members may serve in an advisory function or sometimes as active intermediaries; and - 5. a representative from the committee will conduct exit interviews for students withdrawing from the program.

-STUDENT EVALUATION SUBCOMMITTEE: The MD/PhD student along with the student's major advisor, Graduate Advisor, SOM Associate Dean for Academic Affairs, and the SOM Assistant Dean for Student Affairs will attend annual reviews conducted by the GSBS Associate Dean in June of every year.
+STUDENT EVALUATION SUBCOMMITTEE: The MD/PhD student along with the student's major advisor, the concentration Graduate Advisor, SOM Associate Dean for Academic Affairs, and the SOM Assistant Dean for Student Affairs will attend annual reviews conducted by the GSBS Associate Dean in June of every year.
 The evaluation is signed by the student, the GSBS Associate Dean, and the SOM Associate Dean, and is maintained in the student's GSBS and SOM files.
 A copy of the signed evaluation is also provided to the student.
-A standardized form (Attachment C) is used to reflect grades for the term, an account of the student's motivation, initiative, participation and overall level of scholarship and research aptitude.
+A standardized form (Attachment C) is used to reflect grades for the term, an account of the student's motivation, initiative, participation, and overall level of scholarship and research aptitude.
 The committee also advises on the future program components and timelines.
 Notification of probationary or dismissal status is also made in writing.
 Should a student perform unsatisfactorily in a term in which he/she is on probation, the student is subject to dismissal from the MD/PhD program.
-Dismissal from the combined degree program, or voluntary withdrawal shall result in discontinuance of the student's stipend.
+Dismissal from the combined degree program, or voluntary withdrawal, shall result in discontinuance of the student's research assistantship.

 The Student Evaluation Subcommittee will also be responsible for reviewing student grades after each semester or block, especially for students on academic probation.
-The Associate Dean will report to the Operating Committee in June of every year on the progress of the students.
+The Associate Dean will report to the Physician Scientist Committee in June of every year on the progress of the students.

-DIPLOMA: Upon completion of the PhD requirements, MD/PhD students will receive their PhD diploma at the next designated graduation date (May, August or December).
-Students are encouraged to attend the GSBS convocation ceremony the following May.
-However, they will not attend Commencement exercises until completion of the MD degree.
-At that time, they will receive special recognition.
+DIPLOMA: Upon completion of the PhD requirements, MD/PhD students will receive their PhD diploma at the next designated graduation date (May, August, or December).
+Students are encouraged to attend the GSBS convocation ceremony the following May and have the option of attending commencement with the GSBS.
+They will attend the SOM convocation and commencement upon completion of the medical degree, at which time they will receive special recognition.